 What’s a credit limit?

-You decide to apply for a credit card, you go through the application process and get approved — congratulations!
-A few weeks later, you receive your card in the mail but you notice your credit limit isn’t what you expected and you’re not sure why.
+You’ve decided to apply for a credit card, you’ve gone through the application process and got approved — congratulations!
+A few weeks later, you receive your card in the mail, but you notice the maximum amount you’re allowed to charge to the account is lower than you expected and you’re not sure why.
 In this article we’ll tell you everything you need to know about credit limits and how they’re determined.

 Understanding credit limits

-A credit limit is the maximum amount of credit you can spend on your credit card — it's the total amount you can borrow.
+A credit limit is the maximum amount of credit you can spend on your credit card.
+In other words, it's the total amount you can borrow.
+This limit is set by the bank for the account.

 Your credit limit and available credit aren’t the same.
 Available credit represents how much credit you can still use on your card as of today’s date.
 Your available credit limit considers both your posted and pending transactions.
+For example, if your credit limit is $5,000 and your current balance and pending transactions equals $1,000, your available credit would be $4,000.
 If you spend more than your available credit, over limit fees will apply.

 How your credit limit is determined